Suneeta Hazra counsels clients on internal and government investigations, privacy and cybersecurity matters, and environmental enforcement actions.

 Ms. Hazra brings a distinct perspective, having served nearly 20 years as a federal prosecutor in the United States Attorney's Office for the District of Colorado, most recently serving as Chief of the Criminal Division.
 As Criminal Chief, she supervised approximately 75 attorneys and staff and was responsible for all criminal investigations and prosecutions in the state.
 Under her leadership, the Criminal Division established the Cybercrime and National Security Section, whose sole focus was to investigate and prosecute cyber-enabled crimes and national security matters.
 Ms. Hazra also created a Digital Currency Crimes Coordinator position, one of the first—and now a leading one in the country—to address the threat of criminals using dark-net forums and cryptocurrency to commit crimes.

-Throughout her tenure at the US Attorney's Office, Ms. Hazra also served as Chief of the Economic Crimes Section and Chief of the Major Crimes Section, Computer Hacking Intellectual Property Coordinator, Environmental Crimes Coordinator, and Opioid Coordinator.
+During her tenure at the US Attorney's Office, Ms. Hazra also served as Chief of the Economic Crimes Section, Chief of the Major Crimes Section, Computer Hacking Intellectual Property Coordinator, Environmental Crimes Coordinator, and Opioid Coordinator.
 In these roles, she tried more than 35 cases and led investigations and prosecutions involving investment and healthcare fraud, insider trading, environmental crimes, money laundering, commercial disputes, tax, export control violations, and other economic crimes.
 She was recognized for her skill in investigating and trying complex high profile cases with the Attorney General's Distinguished Service Award in 2016.

 In her roles, she gained specialized experience that she is able to draw upon in her counseling.
-For example, as the Computer Hacking Intellectual Property Coordinator, where she oversaw computer crimes and trained agents and assistant US attorneys on criminal privacy issues.
+For example, as the Computer Hacking Intellectual Property Coordinator, she oversaw computer crimes and trained agents and assistant US attorneys on criminal privacy issues.
 She trained on and ensured the Criminal Division's compliance with the Electronic Communications Privacy Act and other privacy criminal considerations, including the search and seizure of electronic devices and computers, discovery, and computer forensic techniques.
 As the Opioid Coordinator, she led civil and criminal opioid investigations of pharmaceutical manufacturers, distributors and providers, including False Claims Act, illegal kickbacks and other healthcare fraud crimes.
 As the Environmental Crimes Coordinator, she conducted and supervised multiple investigations and prosecutions of companies and individuals in environmental enforcement.

 Before joining the US Attorney's Office in Denver, Ms. Hazra served as a trial attorney in the Division of Narcotics and Dangerous Drugs at the US Department of Justice in Washington, DC, and was in private practice.